Stowupland High School: Curriculum Statement

 Stowupland High School ensures that a broad and balanced curriculum is provided to its students, incorporating English, Mathematics and Science qualifications together with a wide range of optional subjects (at KS4) and extracurricular choices.
 When students leave the school they should be healthy, articulate, literate (including computer-literate) and numerate and have lively, enquiring, independent minds.

 The school aims to sustain this broad and balanced approach at KS5.
 The introduction of additional subjects enables the school to create an attractive offer both to students who have studied with us in Year 11 at Stowupland and to others who choose to join our Sixth Form.
 The focus is on enabling students to study the subjects they choose and which are most appropriate for Higher Education courses at age 18.
-The “core” offer for the sixth form comprises facilitating subjects which results in positive outcomes for students.

 The curriculum at Stowupland fully supports the aims of the school by: